fullscreen background

 Adjunct Professor in Genetics, Stanford Medicine

 Ronjon Nag has been building AI systems for 40 years and co-founded or advised companies sold to Motorola, RIM/BlackBerry, and Apple.
 He is a venture capitalist and president of the R42 Group, which invests in and creates AI and longevity companies.
 He teaches AI, genes, ethics, and venture capital at Stanford Medicine and is a visiting fellow at the Stanford Center for the Study of Language and Information.
 He became a Stanford Interdisciplinary Distinguished Careers Institute Fellow in 2016.
-He received a PhD from Cambridge, an MS from MIT, and a BSc from Birmingham, United Kingdom.
+He received a PhD from Cambridge, an MS from MIT, and a BSc from Birmingham, UK.
 He has also received the MIT Great Dome Award, the IET Mountbatten Medal, the $1 million Verizon Powerful Answers Award, the 2021 IEEE-SCV Outstanding Engineer Award, and the 2023 CogX AI Lifetime Achievement Award and is the 2024 inductee in the Silicon Valley Engineering Hall of Fame.
 He is part owner of some 100 AI and biotech startups.

 Textbooks for this course: